Tunisian security forces arrest three for links to Berlin market attack suspect

-TUNIS, Dec 24 (Reuters) - Tunisian security forces have arrested three suspected militants after uncovering their links to Anis Amri, the Tunisian national believed responsible for the Berlin Christmas market attack that killed 12 people, Tunisia's Interior Ministry said on Saturday.
+TUNIS (Reuters) - Tunisian security forces have arrested three suspected militants after uncovering their links to Anis Amri, the Tunisian national believed responsible for the Berlin Christmas market attack that killed 12 people, the interior ministry said on Saturday.

-The ministry said Amri's nephew was among the three men and had been in touch by social media messaging with Amri, who was killed on Friday by Italian police after he pulled a gun on them during a routine search.
+Amri's nephew was among the three men and had been in touch by social media messaging with Amri, the ministry said.
+Amri was killed on Friday by Italian police after he pulled a gun on them during a routine search.

+The three were between the ages of 18 and 27 and had been active around Amri's hometown of Oueslatia, central Tunisia.
+The nephew had been communicating with Amri about declaring allegiance to Islamic State and had also sent him money using a false name, it said.

 In Spain, intelligence services are investigating a possible connection via Internet between Amri and a Spanish resident on Dec.
 19, Interior Minister Juan Ignacio Zoido told radio station COPE on Saturday.